stjudecloud/docs/source/pipelines/chipseq/results.rst

 Analysis of Results
 ===================

-.. note:: Navigating to the results section of the tool is covered in :ref:`results-navigation`.
+.. note:: Navigating to the results section of the tool is covered in :ref:`chip-seq-results-navigation`.

 Raw Results
 -----------